Rajesh Kumar (police officer)

-Rajesh Kumar (born 26 January 1966) is an officer of the Indian Police Service (IPS) and a former Commissioner of Police, Kolkata.
+Dr. Rajesh Kumar (born 26 January 1966) is an officer of the Indian Police Service (IPS) and a former Commissioner of Police, Kolkata.
 He is currently the Member-Secretary of the West Bengal Pollution Control Board (WBPCB).

 Early life and education

 Rajesh was born on 26 January 1966, as the second child of Shyam Sunder Surolia and Draupadi Devi Surolia in the village of Mukundgarh, Jhunjhunu district, Rajasthan, India.
 He completed his schooling from the local school before moving with his family to Jaipur, the capital of Rajasthan, in the 1970s to pursue his further studies.
-He completed his Masters in Commerce from the University of Rajasthan in the 1980s before writing the examinations to become a Chartered Accountant.
+He completed his master's in commerce from the University of Rajasthan in the 1980s before writing the examinations to become a Chartered Accountant.